qshan/nucleus/ext/README.md

 ## Update notes

 ### Restinio
+1. Delete old ext/restinio directory
+2. Copy the /dev/restinio directory into /ext
 ### HTTP_Parser
 ### ASIO
 ### INIH
+1. Copy the contents of .c and .h into .cpp and .hpp files
+2. Update #include in .cpp to reference inih.hpp
 ### JSON.HPP

 ### SPDLOG
 ### FMT
+1. Delete old ext/fmt directory
+2. Copy the include/fmt directory into ext
 ### LIBPMEMOBJ+++
 1. Delete the old ext/libpmemobj++ directory
 2. Copy the /include/libpmemobj++ directory into /ext